Viagogo buys StubHub for $6.25b as Google lifts ban

 In July, Google suspended Viagogo from its Ad Words platform worldwide, saying the US-founded, Swiss-incorporated company had breached its terms and conditions - which include ticket resellers clearly identifying themselves as such.

-Viagogo, immediately disappeared from the top of Google search results, but search ads for Stubhub immediately appeared in its place.
+Viagogo, immediately disappeared from the top of Google search results, but search ads for StubHub immediately appeared in its place.

 Miller told the Herald this morning that Google's ban had been lifted "in the past few days."

-A spokeswoman for Google would not immediately give a "yes" or "no" to whether the suspension had been lifted, offering only the general comment that "Any
+A spokeswoman for Google would not immediately give a "yes" or "no" to whether the suspension had been lifted.

-advertiser can appeal a suspension, and if we find that they have made appropriate changes to their account, they may be eligible for reactivation.
-We still continue to enforce our policies and we will take action against ads or accounts that violate our policies."

-The understands, however, that the ban has in fact been lifted.
+The Herald understands, however, that the ban has in fact been lifted.

 Eric Baker, Viagogo's founder and CEO, also co-founded StubHub while in business school, but left before the business was sold to eBay for US$310m in 2007.